JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7985 days**.

-And here is a just a random fact -  **The TV show "Saturday Night Live" made its debut on October 11, 1975**.
+And here is a just a random fact -  **Over 170,000 Indians from 210 tribes live in the Brazilian Amazon Rainforest**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 08 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 09 Nov, 2025.</sub>